schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 * two motors connected to two individual ports: one for each motor
 * RGB LEDs

 Apart from these basic capabilities, though, we can purchase and plug onto the mBot additional components and eventually make use of the mBlock extension to interact with them.
-So, for example, we can purchase a sound sensor separately and use the correspondive mBlock instuction block to interact with it.
+So, for example, we can purchase a sound sensor separately and use the corresponding mBlock instruction block to interact with it.
 A sound sensor is practically a microphone and we can clap, for example, and get the mBot to react to that clapping.

 We can have a 3-axis gyroscope, too, which is very good for detecting a change in direction like when the robot turns over, upside-down.